How to Dissolve an LLC in Delaware? (2024 Updated Guide)

 The easiest way to pay the Delaware franchise tax is online through the state's e-gov portal in their franchise tax section.
-You can also mail a check or money order payable to "The Delaware Secretary of State, Delaware Division of Corporations."
+You can also mail a check or money order payable to "The Delaware Secretary of State, Delaware Division of Corporations" .

-Step 5: File Delaware Certificate of Cancellation
+Step 4: File Articles or Certificate of Dissolution

-This document certifies that the LLC has been dissolved and confirms all of the steps that were taken to complete the process.
+This document certifies that the Delaware LLC has been dissolved and confirms all of the steps that were taken to complete the process.
 Cancellation filing can be done online or by mail.